Practitioner Selected Product

 Is Boluoke® useful for uterine fibroids?

 Boluoke® is unlikely to help with uterine fibroids.
 There have been no studies that indicate any potential benefit and this appears to be an internet myth that has no merit.

 Can Boluoke® be taken with other enzyme products?

-Boluoke® is best taken under a physician’s guidance in accordance to the patient’s individual condition.
-For most chronic conditions and maintenance, 1 capsule once to three times daily on empty stomach should be sufficient.
-In acute conditions Boluoke® can be taken at the dose of 2 capsules three times daily on an empty stomach for 3 to 6 weeks or as long as the doctor recommends.
+Boluoke® should always be taken according to a physician's recommendations for the individual patient.
+The typical protocol for most chronic conditions and maintenance is to take 1 capsule once to three times daily on empty stomach.
+In acute conditions Boluoke® can be taken at the dose of 2 capsules three times daily on an empty stomach for 3 to 6 weeks or as long as the physician recommends.

-Lumbrokinase is not an anti-coagulant and does not interfere with the clotting cascade (like warfarin or heparin), thus is it compatible with Vitamin K.
+Lumbrokinase is not an anti-coagulant and does not interfere with the clotting cascade (like warfarin or heparin).
+This means it is compatible to take with Vitamin K.

 Is Boluoke® GMO-free?